Camming

 The practical phenomenon emerged with consumer webcams and broadband at the turn of the millennium and then scaled enormously.

-- 1996: Jennifer ("Jenny") Ringley launches JenniCam from her Dickinson College dorm room, the first person to live-stream her daily life continuously online; the unfiltered feed occasionally included nudity, and at its peak the site drew millions of visitors a day.
+- 1996: Jennifer ("Jenny") Ringley launches JenniCam from her Dickinson College dorm room, becoming the first person to broadcast her daily life continuously online through a webcam that refreshed a still image every few minutes; the unfiltered feed occasionally included nudity, and at its peak the site was reported to draw up to several million visitors a day.

 - 1997: Ringley introduces paid access, foreshadowing the subscription model.